All Episodes

 I'm very ready.

-All right, let's start with spray-on first.
+Okay, let's start with spray on first.

-All right, let's do the spray.
+Okay, let's do the spray.

-So you'll see here, spray.
+So you'll see here spray.

 A little bit of a mark.